Being an Egg Donor.

 Once your phone consult is completed, we will provide you with some documents to read over and approve.

-Once the appointment is completed, we’ll prepare your profile and make it available to intended parents.
+After your testing results are in and approved by the doctor, we’ll prepare your profile and make it available to intended parents.

 How do I get matched with intended parents?
 How long does it take?